 Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada.

 - Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada.
-In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, as well as many other countries.
+In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, African Wildlife rehabilitation centres in Namibia and South Africa as well as many other countries.

 Internationally Renowned Experts